sanworks/Frame2TTL/README.md

 # Frame2TTL
 Hardware and software to capture discrete pixel intensity transitions from a small patch of an LCD screen.
-Transitions are reported as 5V TTL pulses.
-This device is used to provide ground-truth measurements of frame onset times in visual stimulus presentation (e.g. with PsychToolbox; http://psychtoolbox.org/ ).
+Transitions are reported as TTL pulses.
+This device is used to provide precise measurements of frame onset time in visual stimulus presentation

 The bill of materials and other documentation is available at: https://sites.google.com/site/frame2ttl